jo-do-elevator/elevator_of_americas/README.md

 This also includes `RSpec`, if you're more comfortable with another testing toolkit, please feel free to change it.

 What is the return value of dispatch_to to be?
 How about the chosen elevator in-state

-todo should be lower
-rename to best available